Why do some entrepreneurs fail while others succeed?

 “Doctor, I have stomach pain.
 Give me a prescription for an antacid and tell me to sleep on it.”

 You’re working with a designer because you want their expertise.
 As tempting as it can be to make suggestions (“Make it like this design I created in Powerpoint last night…”), providing your designer with just the problem that needs to be solved is more effective.
-As subject area experts your designer has access to information and solutions that you are probably not aware of.
+As a subject area expert, your designer can access information and solutions that you are probably not aware of.

 How does your feedback help designers reach your objectives?